TOCW2 Walk 11 : Petersfield to Liss

 Finish: GU33 7AA at 10am

-Jun-14 This walk was fully revised in Sep-10.
-It is available in the current 2011 edition of the book, and as a PDF (link above).
-The map is only in the book.
+Jun-14 This walk was fully revised for the current 2011 edition of the book.
+The sketch map is only in the book.

 |Copyright||© Saturday Walkers Club www.walkingclub.org.uk/site/license.shtml All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. [more]|